 Leaking joints show that a plumbing job hasn’t been done successfully.
-A plumbing job can only meet your expectations if there are no leaks left behind, says our local plumbers in Sydney.
+You should find a local plumber who can meet your expectations and can make sure there are no leaks left behind.

 If joints aren’t sealed properly, you’ll experience annoying drips.
 The sections where plumbing fixtures or pipes meet require proper sealing.

 Both plumber’s putty and plumber’s dope are used in creating watertight seals where plumbing fixtures or pipes meet.
 However, each product has a specific usage.